 Clear management structures and lines of accountability were in place.
 A range of audits were in place.
 The provider had also undertaken unannounced inspections of the service on a six monthly basis and an annual review of the quality and safety of service.
-The provider inspections and annual review resulted in actions plans for service quality improvement.
-Records indicated that the implementation of these action plans was monitored on an ongoing basis.
+The providers unannounced visit and annual review resulted in action plans for service quality improvement.
+However some of these actions had not been completed.